antonioribeiro/tracker/readme.md

 $visitor = Tracker::currentSession();
 ```

-Most of those functions return an Eloquent collection, so you can use not only its attributes, but also relational data:
+Most of those methods return an Eloquent model or collection, so you can use not only its attributes, but also relational data:

 ```
+var_dump( $visitor->client_ip );

 var_dump( $visitor->device->is_mobile );

 var_dump( $visitor->device->platform );

-var_dump( $visitor->client_ip );

 var_dump( $visitor->geoIp->city );
 ```